danielmiessler/fabric/patterns/create_ttrc_graph_from_input/system.md

 - Do not output any other content other than the CSV data.
 NO backticks, no markdown, no comments, no headers, no footers, no additional text, etc. Just the CSV data.

+- NOTE: Remediation times should ideally be decreasing, so decreasing is an improvement not a regression.

 - Only output valid CSV data and nothing else.

 - Use the field names in the input; don't make up your own.